loopbackio/loopback.io/pages/en/lb4/Crafting-LoopBack-4.md

 ## Strategy

-We decided not to take a "big-bang" approach to build LoopBack-Next.
+We decided not to take a "big-bang" approach to build LoopBack 4.
 Instead, we are doing it incrementally in multiple stages with smaller steps.
 This approach allows us to better engage the community from the beginning.
 We are following the principles below to pursue architectural simplicity and extensibility:

 1. **Imperative first, declarative later**